sungpily/CarND-P2-Advanced-Lane-Lines/writeup.md

 Let's see if we can improve the result using more advanced algorithms.

-### 1. Compute the camera matrix and distortion coefficients
+### Step 1.
+Compute the camera matrix and distortion coefficients

 Images formed through the camera lenses are distorted, especially around the edge of the images.
 This kind of distortion can be calibrated using chessboard images.
 Calibration means finding out the translation vector and rotation vector.
 Once these values are found, then the distored images can be undistorted using the precomputed translation and rotation vectors.